Jakaya Kikwete

 Jakaya Mrisho Kikwete (born 7 October 1950) is a Tanzanian politician who was the fourth president of Tanzania, in office from 2005 to 2015.

 Prior to his election as president, he was the Minister for Foreign Affairs from 1995 to 2005 under his predecessor, Benjamin Mkapa.
-He also served as the chairperson of the African Union from 2008–2009 and the chairman of the Southern African Development Community Troika on Peace, Defence and Security from 2012–2013.
-Kikwete who is of Kwere heritage, was born and raised in Msoga, Chalinze District in Pwani Region and attended the university of Dar es Salaam.
+He also served as the chairperson of the African Union in 2008–2009 and the chairman of the Southern African Development Community Troika on Peace, Defence and Security in 2012–2013.

-Education
+Early life and education

+Kikwete was born and raised in Msoga in the Chalinze District of Tanzania, in 1950.
+He is of Kwere heritage.

-Between 1959 and 1963 Kikwete attended Karatu Primary School and Tengeru School from 1963 to 1965, both in Arusha Region.
+Between 1959 and 1963, Kikwete attended Karatu Primary School and Tengeru School from 1963 to 1965, both in Arusha Region.
 After Tengeru, Kikwete moved back to home to Pwani Region and attended Kibaha Secondary School for his O-levels, which took place between 1966 and 1969.

-Then he moved to Tanga Region studied at the Tanga Technical Secondary School for his advanced level education.
+He then moved to Tanga Region, where he studied at the Tanga Technical Secondary School for his advanced level education.
 He graduated from the University of Dar es Salaam in 1975 with a degree in political science and public relations.

-Leadership and political career

-Kikwete was born at Msoga, located in the Bagamoyo District of Tanganyika, in 1950.